 Please see the ROYAL page for more information on individual ROYAL groups.

 The School Librarians Special Interest Group is comprised of volunteer, aide and professional school librarians.
 They meet periodically to discuss a wide range of issues such as library trends, emerging technologies, group purchasing, group discounts, staffing, best practices, school library patrons, Children’s and YA literature and collaboration with other types of libraries.
 This SIG is free and you do not need to be a member of SWON to attend our meetings.

 Marianne Cramer – Summit Country Day School, email@example.com

 Tracy Varner – Library Services Specialist | INFOhio Coordinator, Hamilton Clermont Cooperative, Tracy@mail.hccanet.org

 In today’s climate, libraries are facing many of the same struggles and Technical Services departments have their own share of challenges.
-The goal of the Technical Services Special Interest Group (TeSSIG) is to provide a community of resources for Technical Services departments in SWON Libraries Consortium (all libraries of Southwest Ohio and Northern Kentucky).
+The goal of the Technical Services Special Interest Group (TeSSIG) is to provide a community of resources for Technical Services departments in SWON Libraries Consortium's Members (all libraries of Southwest Ohio and Northern Kentucky).